Student Success by Design

 - “A New Community College Concept Paper,” p.
 43. ↑

-- See “Strategic Planning and Institutional Effectiveness,” Guttman Community College, http://guttman.cuny.edu/about/strategic-planning-and-institutional-effectiveness/ and The Center for College Effectiveness Portal at https://guttman-cuny.digication.com/idea/about/. ↑
+- See “Strategic Planning” Guttman Community College, https://guttman.cuny.edu/about/cce/strategic-planning/strategic-plans/ and The Center for College Effectiveness Portal at https://guttman-cuny.digication.com/idea/about/. ↑

 - “Systematic Approach for Guttman Effectiveness,” Center for College Effectiveness, https://guttman-cuny.digication.com/idea/sage. ↑